• A little speech bubble icon Blog

 Gaining weight before pregnancy

-If you are underweight, your body can stop making estrogen.18 This can lead to irregular menstrual cycles or anovulation (when your body doesn’t ovulate).18 The Office on Women’s Health says this sometimes happens in those who exercise excessively or have an eating disorder.18 In addition to causing issues with conceiving, being underweight may increase the risk of your baby having a low birth weight.2
+If you are underweight, your body can stop making estrogen.18 This can lead to irregular menstrual cycles or anovulation (when your body doesn’t ovulate).18 According to the Office on Women's Health, excessive exercise or eating disorders can sometimes interfere with ovulation.18 In addition, being underweight may increase the risk of your baby having a lower weight at birth.2

 8. It’s best to avoid eating fish high in mercury if you’re trying to conceive.